Carlos-DZP/LTDESIGN/README.md

 If this project is useful for your research or academic work, please consider citing it:

-> Zamora-Pérez, C.D., Pacheco-Serrano, J.N., Espejel-Rivera, M.A., & Ordaz-Oliver, M.O.
-(2026). *LTDESIGN: A MATLAB-based open-source toolbox for parametric design of long transmission lines*.
-GitHub repository. https://github.com/Carlos-DZP/LTDESIGN.git
+> Zamora-Pérez, C.D., et al. (2026).
+LTDESIGN: A MATLAB-based open-source toolbox for parametric design of long transmission lines (v1.0.1).
+Zenodo. https://doi.org/10.5281/zenodo.19392947